BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 10. TestSigma

-TestSigma is an emerging automation testing tool that supports testing on many AUTs, including web, API, desktop, and also mobile.
-This makes it a good choice for integration testing also.
+TestSigma is an emerging automation testing platform that supports testing across web, API, desktop, and mobile applications, making it a viable option for integration testing.

 Highlight Features:

-• No-code testing platform that allows you to create tests in plain English
+• No-code testing platform where tests are written in plain English

-• Includes AI-supported features for efficient test maintenance and execution in the cloud.
+• AI-supported features for test maintenance and automated cloud execution

-Pricing: Free plan available, with paid plans starting from $349/month
+Pricing: Free plan available; paid plans start at $349/month

 |